angular-sanctuary/learn-angular/src/content/docs/practical-course/api-server/api-overview.md

 As promoted on the json-server GitHub repository:

-> Get a full fake REST API with zero coding in less than 30 seconds (seriously)
+> Get a full fake API with zero coding in less than 30 seconds (seriously)

 ## Technical details